TimGroeneboom/overmyroof/README.md

 The NAP application uses the `napdatabase` and `naprest` module.

-At a configurable interval, the application requests the flightradar24.com API to get the current flights over a specific bounding box location.
-The application stores the flights in the SQLITE database.
+At a configurable interval, the application requests the flightradar24.com API to get the current flights over a specific geographical bounding box.
+The application then stores all flights found in a SQLITE database.

 The application also uses the pro6pp API to get the coordinates a location based on the postal code.
 These coordinates are then cached and refreshed after a certain amount of time.
 See https://www.pro6pp.nl